stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 var b = dot_self(A.segment(1, 5));
 ```

-Here, we will have an expression (an `Eigen::Block<Matrix>`) as the input type.
+Here, we will have an expression (an `Eigen::Block<Eigen::MatrixXd>`) as the input type.
 But an expression that is only a view into an object is safe to read coefficent-wise.
 In this case `to_ref()` knows this and, as long as you used `auto` as the object type returned from `to_ref(x)`, then `to_ref(x)` will deduce the correct type `Block` view type instead of casting to an evaluated vector.

-From there you can use the unit test suite for automatic differentiation (need to link to that on docs site) to verify your code produces the correct gradients and higher order derivatives and your done!
+From there you can use the unit [test suite for automatic differentiation](@ref autodiff_test_guide) to verify your code produces the correct gradients and higher order derivatives and your done!

 ```cpp
 // Example tests in test/unit/math/mix/fun/dot_self_test.cpp